 Franchitti has 2nd surgery on broken right ankle

-INDIANAPOLIS (AP) — Three-time Indianapolis 500 winner Dario Franchitti had surgery Monday on his broken right ankle.
+INDIANAPOLIS (AP) — Three-time Indianapolis 500 winner Dario Franchitti has undergone another operation on his broken right ankle.

-It was the second operation on his ankle since Franchitti was injured Oct.
-6 in an accident on the last lap of the Grand Prix of Houston.
+It’s the second surgery on his ankle since Franchitti was injured in an Oct.
+6 accident on the last lap of the Grand Prix of Houston.
 He also fractured two vertebrae and suffered a concussion.

 Franchitti’s accident occurred when contact with Takuma Sato sent his car sailing into the fence.
-Debris from the accident injured 13 fans and one IndyCar official.
+Debris from accident injured 13 fans and one official.